RoWhoIs/RoWhoIs/README.md

 RoWhoIs containerizes operation types by file.
 This eases development and makes the codebase easier to manage.

 `main.py` is used for initializing `RoWhoIs.py`, the main server.
 From there, `RoWhoIs.py` generally uses `RoModules.py`, a file containing modules for performing different API calls, to carry out command fulfillment. `RoModules.py` uses `Roquest.py`.
 `Roquest.py` is where all requests to APIs are handled, including proxying. `ErrorDict.py` is used as an error dictionary.
 If ever something were to go wrong with RoWhoIs, it'll be an error object defined by that.
-Finally, `logger.py` is the utility from [AsyncLogger](https://github.com/aut-mn/AsyncLogger) used to asynchronously log everything.
+Next, `logger.py`, is the utility from [AsyncLogger](https://github.com/aut-mn/AsyncLogger) used to asynchronously log everything.
+Finally, `gUtils.py` is a utility file containing general functions that are used throughout the codebase.
+Any function that requires global variables or is used as a run_forever task should not be placed in this file.

 Logs that are live are written to main.log, and sessions that are gracefully closed have log files named `server-YYYY-MM-DD-HHmmSS.log`